 Hallmark Christmas Card Value Guide

-This mid-century Hallmark Christmas card captures the post-WWII American holiday spirit through its iconic illustration of three rosy-cheeked child carolers.
-Originally sold as a simple greeting, these cards became cherished keepsakes and are now sought after as nostalgic pieces of seasonal folk art.
+This mid-century Hallmark Christmas card captures the quintessential post-WWII American holiday spirit through its whimsical illustration of three rosy-cheeked child carolers.
+Originally produced between 1945 and 1955, these cards transitioned from simple seasonal greetings to cherished keepsakes, often preserved in ornate frames to serve as festive home decor.

 What Is Hallmark Christmas Card Worth?